tc985/is-452-fp/README.md

 # BOOKSTATS
 Final python programming project for IS 452 at Univerisity of Illinois - Urbana Champaign, Spring 2020.

-A program to gather statistics from the text of plaintext novels from Project Gutenberg.
+A program to gather statistics from the text of plaintext novels from [Project Gutenberg](https://www.gutenberg.org/)

 ## Prerequisites